In Phase two, more than 180,000 trees were planted across Melbourne’s west in 2022, as outlined in the figure below.

 • Wyndham Park Community Center, Werribee

-• Jamieson Way Wetlands, Point Cook
+• Jamieson Way, Point Cook

-• Hawthorn Drive Hoppers Crossing
+• Hawthorn Drive, Hoppers Crossing

-• Greening the Pipeline, zone 5, Williams Landing
+• Greening the Pipeline, Zone 5, Truganina

 Wyndham City Council 195 advanced trees